Audience

 Section 48A of the

-The Deputy Director-General, People, Information and Communication Services (DDG PICS) is the person nominated by the Department to deal with complaints of this nature, as authorised under section 48A(2) and (3) of the Act.
-They are supported in undertaking this function by the Director, Intake, Referrals and Partnerships, who is the Department's CCC liaison officer.
-In the event that a complaint is devolved to the Department by the CCC, the matter will be managed in accordance with the Public Sector Commission's Framework for oversight of senior public service employee complaints devolved by the Crime and Corruption Commission (CCC) (the Framework).
+The Deputy Director-General, Corporate Services (DDG CS) is the person nominated by the department to deal with complaints of this nature, as authorised under section 48A(2) and (3) of the Act.
+They are supported in undertaking this function by the Director, Intake, Referrals and Partnerships, who is the department's CCC liaison officer.
+In the event that a complaint is devolved to the department by the CCC, the matter will be managed in accordance with the Public Sector Commission's Framework for oversight of senior public service employee complaints devolved by the Crime and Corruption Commission (CCC) (the Framework).

-This procedure assists the Department to comply with requirements under, and in accordance with the Act and the Framework, and:
+This procedure assists the department to comply with requirements under, and in accordance with the Act, the Framework and the CSO Act, and:

-- promotes public confidence in the way suspected corrupt conduct by the Director-General of the Department of Education is dealt with, under section 34(c) of the Act, and,
+- promotes public confidence in the way suspected corrupt conduct by the Director-General of the department is dealt with, under section 34(c) of the Act, and,

-- promotes accountability, integrity and transparency in the way the Department deals with a complaint that may involve, or is reasonably suspected to involve corrupt conduct by the Director-General of the Department of Education.
+- promotes accountability, integrity and transparency in the way the department deals with a complaint that may involve, or is reasonably suspected to involve corrupt conduct or misconduct by the Director-General of the department

 This procedure should be read in conjunction with the Complaints and grievances management policy.